chriskrycho/v5.chriskrycho.com/converted/theology/marriage-depression.md

 worshipping together, all this dark road only one more picture of God's all-sufficient love, overwhelming grace, and supreme value.

-h3.
-An invitation
+### An invitation

 This post, even at some 2000 words, is hardly exhaustive.
 It is barely an introduction to the lessons I have learned in the last two years.
 I will probably come back to the topic at various times in the future, because this is a hard thing, and it is far more common than people know.
-In the meantime, however, if you are a guy walking through this with your wife and just need to talk or need to hear the gospel preached to you right where you are or just have someone understand, I invite you to send me an email ("(email-link)chris at chriskrycho dot com":\#).
+In the meantime, however, if you are a guy walking through this with your wife and just need to talk or need to hear the gospel preached to you right where you are or just have someone understand, I invite you to send me an email (chris at chriskrycho dot com).
 I'll pray for you, I'll correspond with you as much as time allows, and I'll try to help point you to good resources.
 (Ladies, if I find someone who would be willing to do the same for you, I'll put you in touch with them; you'll understand if I'm not up for an extended email conversation with someone of the opposite sex in an emotionally difficult position in her marriage.)